Habibullah-Sahan/farleyknight.github.io/nginx.md

 **[Using NGINX as an application gateway with uWSGI and Django] (http://nginx.com/resources/admin-guide/gateway-uwsgi-django/ "Using NGINX as an application gateway with uWSGI and Django"):** This tutorial covers the following core topics:
   - An overview of uWSGI
   - Configuring NGINX for use with uWSGI and Django

+**[Nginx Tutorials Brought to You by Digitalocean] (https://www.digitalocean.com/community/tags/nginx?type=tutorials "Nginx Tutorials Brought to You by Digitalocean"):** This tutorial covers the following core topics:
+  - How To Upgrade Nginx In-Place Without Dropping Client Connections
+  - How To Configure Nginx to Use Custom Error Pages on Ubuntu 14.04
+  - How To Configure Nginx to Use Custom Error Pages on CentOS 7
+  - Deploying a Rails App on Ubuntu 14.04 with Capistrano, Nginx, and Puma
+  - How To Redirect www to Non-www with Nginx on Ubuntu 14.04
+  - How To Redirect www to Non-www with Nginx on CentOS 7
+  - Automating the Deployment of a Scalable WordPress Site
+  - How To Deploy a Rails App with Puma and Nginx on Ubuntu 14.04
+  - How To Deploy a Rails App with Unicorn and Nginx on Ubuntu 14.04
+  - How To Serve Flask Applications with Gunicorn and Nginx on CentOS 7
+  - How To Serve Flask Applications with Gunicorn and Nginx on Ubuntu 14.04
+  - How To Serve Flask Applications with uWSGI and Nginx on CentOS 7
+  - How To Serve Flask Applications with uWSGI and Nginx on Ubuntu 14.04
+  - How To Set Up a Two Node LEPP Stack on CentOS 7
+  - How To Set Up Django with Postgres, Nginx, and Gunicorn on CentOS 7
+  - How To Set Up Django with Postgres, Nginx, and Gunicorn on Ubuntu 14.04
+  - How To Deploy Web2py Python Applications with uWSGI and Nginx on CentOS 7
+  - How To Deploy Web2py Python Applications with uWSGI and Nginx on Ubuntu 14.04
+  - How To Serve Django Applications with uWSGI and Nginx on CentOS 7
+  - How To Set Up uWSGI and Nginx to Serve Python Apps on CentOS 7
+  - How To Serve Django Applications with uWSGI and Nginx on Ubuntu 14.04

 ## Positive Reviews